 Update 1/31/2019: This story has been updated with new information and images, which include shots of the XCeed crossover testing against the new VW T-ROC, as our spy photographers informed us.

-Hot on the heels of Kia’s reveal of the all-new Ceed GT and Proceed at the Paris Auto Show, we now get a first look at the newest member of the Ceed family.
+After the reveal of the all-new Ceed GT and Proceed at the Paris Auto Show last year, Kia is readying a new member for the Ceed family.

 Yes, it’s a new crossover (like most new car debuts these days) and it will be based on the Korean compact.
-We haven’t got an official name for it yet but chances are it might feature the Ceed moniker.
+We haven’t got an official name for it yet, but chances are it will feature the Ceed moniker, with some sources saying it will be called XCeed.
 What’s certain is that it will slot between the Stonic and the Sportage in Kia’s lineup, striking a balance between those two crossovers.

 Kia’s answer to the Ford Focus Active, Subaru Crosstrek and VW Golf Alltrack

-That also means it will go against models such as the Ford Focus Active, Subaru XV (called Crosstrek in America) and VW Golf Alltrack when it goes on sale in Europe in late 2019.
+That also means it will go against models such as the Ford Focus Active, Subaru XV (called Crosstrek in America) and VW Golf Alltrack when it goes on sale in Europe later this year.
 Like said models, the Kia Ceed crossover will try to entice buyers by adopting an “all-in-one approach.”
 The model will combine an agile compact car chassis with a reasonably roomy interior, and increased capability off the beaten track courtesy of the higher ground clearance.